The Picard group of the universal moduli stack of principal bundles on pointed smooth curves II: Introduction

 \section{Introduction}

-The aim of this paper, which is a sequel of the paper \cite{FV1}, is to study the Picard group of the \emph{universal moduli stack of (principal) $G$-bundles} $\bg{G}$ over $n$-marked curves of genus $g$, which parametrizes $G$-bundles, where $G$ is a connected and smooth linear algebraic group $k=\ov k$, over families of (connected, smooth and projective) $k$-curves of genus $g\geq 0$ endowed with $n\geq 0$ pairwise disjoint ordered sections.
+The aim of this paper, which is a sequel of the paper \cite{FV1}, is to study the Picard group of the \emph{universal moduli stack of (principal) $G$-bundles $\bg{G}$}, which parametrizes $G$-bundles, where $G$ is a connected and smooth linear algebraic group $k=\ov k$, over families of (connected, smooth and projective) $k$-curves of genus $g\geq 0$ endowed with $n\geq 0$ pairwise disjoint ordered sections.
 We refer the reader to \cite{FV1} for the motivation behind this investigation as well as for its relationship with previous results in the literature.

-Recall (see Theorem \ref{T:propBunG}) that the stack $\bg{G}$ is an algebraic stack, locally of finite type and smooth over $\Mg$ and its connected components (which are integral and smooth over $k$) are in functorial bijection with the fundamental group $\pi_1(G)$.
+Recall (see Theorem \ref{T:propBunG}) that the stack $\bg{G}$ is an algebraic stack, locally of finite type and smooth over the moduli stack $\Mg$ of $n$-marked curves of genus $g$ and its connected components (which are integral and smooth over $k$) are in functorial bijection with the fundamental group $\pi_1(G)$.
 We will denote the connected components and the restriction of the forgetful morphism by

 We proved in \cite[Thm.
 A]{FV1} that if $\red: G\twoheadrightarrow G^{\red}$ is the reductive quotient of $G$, i.e. the quotient of $G$ by its unipotent radical, then for any $\delta\in \pi_1(G)\xrightarrow[\cong]{\pi_1(\red)}\pi_1(G^{\red})$ the pull-back homomorphism